vs4vijay/TGramBot/README.md

 TGramBot
 ===

-A Telegram Bot Command Center to send messages to list of channels
+A Telegram Bot Control Center to send messages to list of channels

-## Pre-requisite
+## Pre-requisites

 - Python 3
-- Get API Credentials(API_KEY and API_HASH): https://my.telegram.org
+- API Credentials (API_KEY and API_HASH): https://my.telegram.org

+---

+## Flow

+- Obtain API_KEY and API_HASH from https://my.telegram.org
+- Use /sessions/initiate API Call to Initiate the session
+  - This API Accepts: `api_key, api_hash, session, phone` as query parameters
+  - Once this is successful, telegram server will send a "code" on the "phone" no. specified
+- Use /sessions/start API Call to Start the session
+  - This API Accepts: `code` as query parameter
+  - If this is successful, we can start using APIs to send messages
+- Use /channels/join API to join list of channels
+  - This API Accepts: `channels` parameters as comma separated list in query parameter
+- Use /messages/send API to send messages to the list of channels
+  - This API Accepts: `channels` and `message` parameters in query parameter

+---

+## API Docs

+- `/api/docs` URL contains the API Docs

 ---